Jizhou-Che/Frogger/README.md

 * Build script: Maven.

-* Tested on: Mac, IntelliJ Ultimate 2019.3, bundled JDK 11 with JavaFX included.
+* Tested on: Mac, IntelliJ Ultimate 2019.3, Oracle JDK 13, JavaFX 13.

-* Should work on any other machine with normal JDK 11 by uncommenting the JavaFX part of dependency in pom.xml.
+* Should work on any other machine with JDK 13.

 ## Maintenance